InBody vs DEXA Scans: Which is Better?

 • Requires lying still 7–10 minutes

-• Slightly higher cost & appointment scheduling
+• Slightly higher cost and appointment scheduling

 InBody